It may sound like an academic question. It isn’t.

 Which of your personal assets make your colleagues, clients, team want to follow you?
 Is it your warmth?
 Is it your competence?

 The answer – duh – is both.
-But here’s the differentiating part: With the HAPPY WARRIOR, both are EQUALLY expressed.
+But here’s the important part: BOTH need to be EQUALLY present.

-This is the loud message from a whole lot of behavioral research about the warmth/competence mix.
-An article in a Harvard Business Review Edition devoted entirely to Personal Influence (Connect, then Lead, July/August 2013), penned by the formidable Amy Cuddy from Harvard Business School and fellow researchers Matthew Kohut and John Neffinger, tells the story.
-And HAPPY WARRIORS succeed regardless of where they find themselves.
-Boston.
-Paris.
-Beijing.
-Buenos Aires.
+This is the loud message from a whole lot of fresh behavioral research about the warmth/competence mix.
+A compelling article in the current issue of Harvard Business Review (“Connect, then Lead”), penned by the formidable Amy J.C.
+Cuddy from Harvard Business School and fellow researchers Matthew Kohut and John Neffinger, tells the story.

-I love the word warmth.
-We like to circumvent it with lots of leadership jargon.
+I love the word “warmth.”
+We tend to circumvent it with lots of leadership jargon.
 Empathy.
 Emotional Intelligence.
 Extroversion.
 But warmth is something essential and primal that all of us experience kinesthetically.
 We “get it” deep down.
 And it is irresistible.

-Think back.
 The moment we enroll in school to get our professional education, we are taught competence, competence, competence.
 Leading with warmth is, at best, an after-thought.
 If you have your MBA, you know.
 Ditto if you went to Medical School.
-The focus on “competence first” is all-pervasive and global.
+The singular focus on “competence first” is all-pervasive and increasingly global.

-How do HAPPY WARRIORS embody both warmth and competence?
+So how do we channel both warmth and competence?

-They own their competence strategically, selectively, with ease.
-And they trust that no matter what words they utter, in the end both warmth and competence are conveyed through the body.
+No matter what words we may be uttering, in the end both warmth and competence are conveyed through the body.
 Or let me put it this way – if our body doesn’t convey it, it doesn’t matter that our words may scream warm and competent.
 Words often lie.
 The body doesn’t.
-Consider the following kinesthetic warmth/competence conveyors.

-A genuine smile: We know that a smile can melt an iceberg.
+The genuine smile: We know by now that a smile can melt an iceberg.
 A polite smile won’t.
 A fake smile won’t, either.
-A genuine smile is triggered by a powerful private association I have with the moment I am in, or any external stimulus that elicits a joyful and compassionate association.
-So – connect with your inner and outer joy and compassion triggers.
+A genuine smile is triggered by a powerful private association I have with the moment I am in, or any external stimulus that elicits a joyful association.
+So – allow yourself to connect with your inner and outer joy-triggers.
 And yes, smile.